Lorne sausage

-The Lorne sausage, also known as square sausage or slice, is a traditional Scottish food item made from minced meat, rusk and spices.
+The Lorne sausage, also known as square sausage or slice sausage is a traditional Scottish food item made from minced meat, rusk and spices.
 Although termed a sausage, no casing is used to hold the meat in shape, hence it is usually served as square slices from a formed block.
 It is a common component of the traditional Scottish breakfast.